Sysonn/VR-Speeder/README.md

 You can also try the live demo version [here](http://www.derek-sisson.com/vr/).

 ## Usage
+* Use WASD or the arrow keys to move around on Desktop, Use your VR Controller to move in VR.
-* Look around by moving your VR headset or your mouse.
+* Look around by moving your mouse or VR headset.